crxig-rxberts/Chess/README.md

 Existing data structures have been used appropriately and I have created custom data types where necessary, for example the use of sf::Texture and sf::Sprite for handling graphics, std::unordered_map to associate specific SFML event types with the corresponding function handlers, and a std::vector of sf::Texture and Piece to store all textures and game pieces.
 It is good practice to choose the data type that best suits your needs, considering factors such as the operations you need to perform, although there are gaps in my choices.
-For example pieces a represented in the layout using integers for their respective types and stored in std::vector<std::vector<-int>> pieceLayout.
+For example pieces are represented in the layout using integers for their respective types and stored in std::vector<std::vector<-int>> pieceLayout.
 This would have been better suited as std::vector<std::vector<-PieceName>> pieceLayout where PieceName is an enumerated type, similar to that of Menu::Option, which is used as a flag for the user's choice within the menu.
 This would have enhanced readability throughout my code as this pieceIndex value is used in a large number of cases.